GoekeLab/bambu/README.md

 Release date: 2021-10-18

 Major Changes:

-- implemented a machine learning model to estimate transcript-level novel discovery rate
+    * Implemented a machine learning model to estimate transcript-level novel discovery rate
-- implemented full length estimates, partial length estimates and unique read counts in final output
+    * Implemented full length estimates, partial length estimates and unique read counts in final output
-- improved the performance when extend annotations with simplified codes
+    * Improved the performance when extending annotations with simplified code
-- improved the performance when large amounts of annotations are missing.
+    * Improved the performance when large amounts of annotations are missing.
-- implemented a lowMemory option to allow more efficient processing for very large samples (>100million reads)
+    * Implemented a lowMemory option to reduce the memory requirements for very large samples (>100 million reads)

 Minor fixes: